junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "What's 'vol-ca-no'?"
 Caecilius interrupts confusedly.

-Sam frowns, then, "Oh, I almost forget the word 'volcano' wasn't invented until that day."
+Sam frowns, then, "Oh, I almost forgot the word 'volcano' wasn't invented until that day."

 "Is the big angry fire mountain near your house particularly active that day?"
 Dean asks instead, "Puffing hot smokes, bubbling dragon breath, grumbling sound from under the ground?
-Animals and pets running round, leaving the city?"
+Animals and pets running around, leaving the city?"

 "Mount Vesuvius has always been like that," Caecilius considers, "but never anything real or dangerous coming out of it."